 Do you suffer from aches and pains or stiff joints caused by arthritis?
-Aquatic therapy could be the answer!

 Aquatic therapy is a type of physical therapy that incorporates the therapeutic benefits of water.
 Because of the inherent properties of water, such as buoyancy, hydrostatic pressure, and natural resistance, aquatic-based exercises are efficient and effective for relieving pain, improving strength and mobility, and maintaining or improving overall fitness.